nicholaseager/nicholaseager.github.io/_posts/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 The above costs are of course without a guide or porter, the costs of which vary based on your needs.
 We spent maybe $500 for a freelance guide and $180 for a porter.

+## What Should You Bring?

+This also largely depends on your style of trekking, when you go, and if you decide to hire a tour company.
+Some key takeaways:
+- Because you will be eating and sleeping in tea houses, you do not need to bring sleeping or cooking gear.
+- Even in winter, you do not need a sleeping bag because the tea house owners are happy to give you an extra blanket.
+However, if you get cold easily, you can bring one anyway.
+- If decide to hire a tour company, your list will most likely be shorter.
+You should discuss with them about what is necessary.

+## What I Brought

+I brought a 60L backpack, a 3L water bladder, first aid (mainly just antibacterial, antiseptic, and bandaids), water proof boots, two sets of hiking clothes, one set of swimming/running clothes, a sleeping bag, a sun hat, two down jackets (-10°C each), thermal underwear, three pairs of merino wool socks, flip flops for tea house exploring, toiletries, extra cash, wind proof gloves, a headlamp, a journal, and tons of snacks.
+I also brought all my <a href="{{ "/gear" | relative_url }}">photography gear</a>.

+I did not use the sleeping bag except once because the tea house owners were always kind enough to give us extra blankets.
+But we went in winter when there weren’t that many other folks.
+I’d really recommend first aid because you never know when you might find someone who needs it (we treated a lumber worker’s serious finger wound close to Sereng Gumba, and my own little cuts here and there).
+I would have also brought my own water purification for use at lower elevations.

 ## Should You Hire A Guide?

 If you want to trek in the Manaslu Conservation Area, you are required to find a guide.
 You can either find a freelance guide before reaching Jagat (the first police checkpoint), find a guide in Kathmandu or Pokhara, or hire a tour company to do all the things for you.
 I'd recommend reaching out to Tenzing at <a href="https://www.himalayantahrtreks.com/" target="_blank">Himalayan Tahr Treks</a> if you have more questions.

 ## Want More?

-Please <a href="{{ "/contact" | relative_url }}">contact</a> me if you want to ask questions, I am happy to help.
+Please <a href="{{ "/contact" | relative_url }}">contact</a> me if you want to ask questions; I am happy to help.
 Check out a video that I made about our entire trip!
 I tried my best to capture all of the little beautiful moments by letting them speak for themselves.
 So there are no explanations or speaking in this video, just moments :)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I2I4EySGYEU?autoplay=1&mute=1" frameborder="0" allow="autoplay"></iframe>